Astrometric mock observations for determining the local dark matter density: Results

-Figure \ref{LOSV_changes} shows changes of $\sigma_{z, \rm trac}^{\rm obs}(z)$ by the LOSV errors.
-The behavior of the velocity dispersion change is complicated.
-When $\beta=0$, the very narrow cone and the wide cylinder are the most and the least susceptible to the LOSV errors, respectively; however, when $\beta\ge2$, the very narrow cone and the wide cylinder are the least and the most susceptible, respectively.
 Figure \ref{LOSV_tracer_changes} shows tracer density fall-offs \textit{deduced} from Eq. (\ref{ded_tracer}) under the LOSV errors.
 All parameters of $\rho_i(0)$, $\sigma_{z,i}(0)$ and $\rho_{\rm dm}$ are set to the true values.
 This figure explains why the LOSV errors underestimate or overestimate the LDMD depending on $\beta$.
-Where $\beta=0$ and $1$, the MA method tends to predict thicker distributions of the tracer than in the case of excluding the LOSV errors; on the other hand, in the cases of $\beta=2$ and $3$, the MA method predicts thinner distributions.
+Where $\beta=0$ and $1$, the MA method tends to predict thicker distributions of the tracer than when the LOSV errors are excluded; on the other hand, for $\beta=2$ and $3$, the MA method predicts thinner distributions.
 Generally, higher LDMDs make the tracer distribution thinner, while lower LDMDs yield thicker tracer distribution.
 Therefore, in the cases of $\beta=0$ and $1$, high LDMDs are required to match with the observed density fall-offs; in the cases of $\beta=2$ and $3$, low LDMDs are preferred.